CODEPhylo/phylospec/docs/language.md

 ## 1. Language Philosophy

 - PhyloSpec is a language for describing phylogenetic models.
 It is _not_ a programming language.
 - PhyloSpec aims to be _expressive_ enough to describe complex models, even if they cannot be efficiently inferred in current engines.
-However, its scope is explicitly restricted to _phylogenetic_ models.
+However, its scope is explicitly restricted to _phylogenetic models_.
 Information like proposal distributions or the specific inference algorithm are not part of the core language (see 3.2 for ways to specify these).
 - PhyloSpec is designed to be _human-readable_.
 It should be concise and easy to understand.
 - PhyloSpec is designed to prevent _invalid models_.
 Types and other language features are used to detect invalid models before inference.
 - PhyloSpec is designed to be _extensible_.
 Engines can add custom types, distributions, and functions to the language.